nestarz/esdev/README.md

 - Default support to Typescript and JSX files.
 Ready to use out-of-the-box.
 - Small footprint.
 Esdev only relies on **two** packages, `acorn` and `mime`, with `esbuild` as the default transformer.
 - No need to serve the `build` folder.
-Everything works from the root of your package.
+Everything works from the root of your package and can be **served static**.
 - Extendable.
 Use your own transformers.
 Your own serve tool, your own minifier...
 No lock-in at all !
 - Rely on the Modern Web specification, from modules to [WICG/import-maps](https://github.com/WICG/import-maps).
 - No resolver algorithm.
 It's handled natively by the browser, **without extra-cost**.